Improving knockoffs with conditional calibration: Numerical demonstration of Model-X cKnockoffs

 \section{Numerical demonstration of Model-X cKnockoffs}

-In this section, we demonstrate the model-X cKnockoff procedure on two simple problems, where we set the fallback test statistics naively as $T_j = |\vct X_j^\tran \vct y|$ for illustration purposes.
-Such $T_j$ is usually a poor indicator for whether $H_j$ is null or not.
-A powerful fallback test statistics requires careful considerations based on the specific problem and assumptions, as discussed in Section \ref{sec:modelX}.
-Therefore, the results in this section are not show-off of the power improvement of the model-X cKnockoff.
-Instead, they serve as a demonstration of the feasibility and value of our method.
+As discussed in Section~\ref{sec:implement}, efficient implementation of model-X cKnockoff depends on specific model assumptions.
+For demonstration purposes, we implement model-X cKnockoffs using straightforward Monte-Carlo sampling.
+This section illustrates the model-X cKnockoff procedure on two smaller-scale, simple problems.

-In our simulation setting, the distribution of the covariates $F_X$ is mean zero multivariate Gaussian with different types of covariance matrices.
-Like in Section \ref{sec:simu_main}, we consider three types of the distribution of the covariates: IID normal, MCC, and MCC-Block, where the covariance matrices are the same as its fixed-X counterpart.
-For example, the ``IID normal'' covariates distribution has $F_X \sim \cN(\vct 0, \mat I_p)$ and the ``MCC'' covariates has $F_X \sim \cN(\vct 0, \mat \Sigma)$ with
+In our simulation, the covariate distribution, denoted as $F_X$, is zero-mean multivariate Gaussian.
+We consider three types of covariate distributions, mirroring Section \ref{sec:simu_main}: IID normal, MCC, and MCC-Block, where the covariance matrices are the same as its fixed-X counterpart.
+For example, the ``IID normal'' covariates distribution has $F_X =_d \cN(\vct 0, \mat I_p)$ and the ``MCC'' covariates has $F_X =_d \cN(\vct 0, \mat \Sigma)$, with